Francesca Michielin: 2019–2021: Feat (Stato di natura)

-2022: Debut novel and hosting debut
+2022–present: Hosting debut and Cani sciolti

 Michielin was the orchestra conductor at the Sanremo Music Festival 2022 during Emma Marrone's performances of her entry "Ogni volta è così", and she dueted with her on a cover version of "...Baby One More Time".

 Shortly after, Michielin graduated in Jazz Singing at the Conservatorio Agostino Steffani in Castelfranco Veneto.

 In mid-2021, she also started working on Effetto serra, a TV programme for Sky Nature, interviewing experts about sustainable individual behaviours.
 Her debut novel, titled Il cuore è un organo, was published on 15 March 2022 by Mondadori.

 In March 2022, Michielin debuted as a record producer on the track "Liberi", included on the album Caos by Italian rapper Fabri Fibra.
 The track also features Michielin's vocals.

 Her singles "Bonsoir", a pop song produced by Dario Faini, and "Occhi grandi grandi", a track influenced by rock and nu metal, were released on 1 July 2022 and on 9 September 2022, respectively.

 In Fall 2022 Michielin returned at X Factor, replacing Ludovico Tersigni as the host of the sixteenth series of the show.
 In the meanwhile, she started a series of six live shows at a small venue in Milan, the Mosso.

-A tour celebrating the first ten years of Michielin's career, named Bonsoir! – Michielin10, is planned to take place in Italian theatres between February 2023 and April 2023.
+A tour celebrating the first ten years of Michielin's career, named Bonsoir! – Michielin10, took place in Italian theatres between February 2023 and April 2023.

+Michielin's fifth studio album, Cani sciolti, was released on 24 February 2023.
+In the same year, she was confirmed as the X Factor host for a second series.

+In December 2024, Michielin was announced as one of the participants in the Sanremo Music Festival 2025 with the song "Fango in paradiso".
+She ultimately placed 21st.
+Shortly after the contest, she parted ways with her manager Marta Donà, explaining she wanted to pursue a new musical direction and start a new phase in her career.

+In October 2025, "Fango in paradiso" was included in the EP Anime, preceded by the auto-biographical single "Francesca", launched in May 2025, and by the song "È naturale", recorded with Italian electronic band Planet Funk.

+On 4 October 2025 Michielin held her first concert at the Verona Arena, titled Tutto in una notte.
+The concert, with an audience of 10,000 people, was conceived as a celebration of her 30 years, and featured several guests, including Elisa, Carmen Consoli, Emma, Fiorella Mannoia, Irama and Tommaso Paradiso.